aglee/appkido/src/about-the-code.markdown

 Here are the API constructs represented in AppKiDo, and their corresponding node classes:

 * **Classes and protocols** -- AKClassNode, AKProtocolNode
     * Classes and protocols are collectively referred to as "behaviors".
-AKClassNode and AKProtocolNode are subclasses of AKBehaviorNode.
+AKClassNode and AKProtocolNode are subclasses of AKBehaviorItem.
-    * AKBehaviorNode has a third subclass, AKCategoryNode, which is a historical artifact and isn't used in any way the user sees.
+    * AKBehaviorItem has a third subclass, AKCategoryNode, which is a historical artifact and isn't used in any way the user sees.
     * Examples: NSObject, NSTableDataSource.
 * **Properties** -- AKPropertyNode
     * Many classes have de facto properties in the KVC sense that are not listed as properties in the documentation.
 AppKiDo doesn't use AKPropertyNode for such properties.
 Rather, AKMethodNode is used for their documented getter and setter methods.